 If you regularly take a drug or drugs, visit Drugs.com to find out whether your drug causes nutrient deficiencies.

-If you want to find out your nutritional status and what you need to do to correct your individual nutritional deficiencies, consider Nutrition Testing.
+If you want to find out your nutritional status and what you need to do to correct your individual nutritional deficiencies, consider subscribing to our Gluten Free Works Health Guide or requesting your doctor test you using Spectracell Laboratories’ Micronutrient Analysis.
 Knowing exactly where you stand and having a plan to replenish your nutrients is the fastest and best way to get well and stay healthy.